5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 # Getting started
-*This guide requires average knowledge of webservers, phones and PHP.*
+*This guide requires knowledge of Linux, PHP, PostgreSQL.
+There is no proper error reporting.
+I'm not responsible in any way if you screw it up!*

 ## Requirements